Overview

 will be voted in accordance with the specific guidelines contained in FLP’s Proxy Voting Policy.
 The purpose of our proxy voting

-which might arise from proxy proposals being considered and voted upon.
-When voting proxies on behalf of its clients, FLP is guided
+might arise from proxy proposals being considered and voted upon.
+When voting proxies on behalf of its clients, FLP is guided by our

-by our general fiduciary duties to act prudently and in the best interest of its clients.
-FLP votes proxies on behalf of its clients based
+general fiduciary duties to act prudently and in the best interest of its clients.
+FLP votes proxies on behalf of its clients based upon

 positions.
 For other clients, FLP focuses on maximizing the value of a client’s investment but also weighs other non-economic